Warren Lincoln Rogers: Early life and education

-Rogers was born on November 14, 1877, in Allentown, New Jersey, the son of Samuel Hartshorne Rogers and Josephine Lincoln.
+Rogers was born on November 14, 1877, in Allentown, New Jersey, the son of Samuel Hartshorne Rogers (1852-1922) and Josephine Lincoln (1849-1887).
 He was a descendant of President Abraham Lincoln.
 He received his early education at the Central High School in Detroit.
 He joined the Episcopal Church while studying at the University of Michigan, from which he graduated with a Bachelor of Arts in 1907.
 He also attended the Union Theological Seminary (1911) and then the General Theological Seminary (1912) from where he earned a Bachelor of Divinity.
-He was awarded a Doctor of Divinity from Kenyon College in 1925, and another from the University of the South.
-On June 29, 1911, Rogers married Helen Clingen Speakman in St Paul's Cathedral.
-He also received a Doctor of Sacred Theology from Columbia University.
+He was awarded an honorary Doctor of Divinity from Kenyon College in 1925, and another from the University of the South.
+On June 29, 1911, Rogers married Helen "Nelly" Clingen Speakman (1878-1919) in St Paul's Cathedral.
+He also received an honorary Doctor of Sacred Theology from Columbia University.

 Ordained ministry

-Rogers was ordained deacon in June 1911, and priest on December 20, 1911, both by Bishop Charles D. Williams of Michigan, in St Paul's Cathedral.
+Rogers was made deacon in June 1911, and ordained priest on December 20, 1911, on both occasions by Bishop Charles D. Williams of Michigan, in St Paul's Cathedral.
 He was assigned to serve as rector of St Thomas Church in Detroit in 1911, while in 1913, he became the associate rector of Calvary Church in Pittsburgh, Pennsylvania.
 Between 1916 and 1920, he served as rector of St John's Church in Jersey City, New Jersey, before becoming the Dean of St Paul's Cathedral, Detroit, in 1920, where he remained until 1925.
-While at St Paul's he was the first to install the use of microphones in the church and was the first clergyman in the country to broadcast a sermon live on radio, which prompted him to be called the Radio Dean.
+While at St Paul's he was the first to install microphones in the church and was the first clergyman in the country to broadcast a sermon live on radio, which prompted him to be called the Radio Dean.